LETRS Alignment

 During initial onboarding, we frequently address questions about how instructors can best support students to succeed on the district's benchmark reading assessment.

-8
+Unit 1Session 8

 Use a series of questions to guide selection and use of assessments.

-2
+Unit 2

-1
+Unit 2Session 1

 Explain the role of the phonological processing system and the meanings of the phon words.

-The Once program was design in accordance with the latest cognitive science about humans' phonological processing system.
+The Once program was designed in accordance with the latest cognitive science about humans' phonological processing system.
 Studies about phonological awareness, phonemic awareness, phonology, and phonetics were instrumental in the development of our curriculum.

-1
+Unit 2Session 1

 Define and distinguish aspects of the phonological processing system.

-2
+Unit 2Session 2

 Identify examples of early, basic, and advanced phonemic awareness activities.

 Once uses phonemic awareness activities that develop students' ability to distinguish similar sounds, articulate tricky sounds, blend onsets and rimes, tackle complex consonant blends, and segment words with various structures.
-We connect these tasks to the activites that include reading the symbols associated with the sounds.
+We connect these tasks to the activities that include reading the symbols associated with the sounds.
 These tasks also develop general phonological processing speed and phonological working memory (PWM).
-We do not address "advanced" phonemeic awareness tasks (like substitution and deletion) for which there is little evidence that it is requisite for reading development.
+We do not address "advanced" phonemic awareness tasks (like substitution and deletion) for which there is little evidence that it is requisite for reading development.

-3
+Unit 2Session 3

 Summarize the evidence that phonemic awareness is a critical component of effective instruction.

-3
+Unit 2Session 3

 Explain the alphabetic principle as depicted in the Hourglass figure.

-In the early stages of Once’s instructional content, we represent sounds with symbols in a specialized orthography that helps beginning readers learn letter-sound correspondence more quickly.
-By the middle stages of our program, the specialized orthography is phased out and replaced by the Times New Roman serif font, chosen because it is one of the most common fonts styles seen in print.
+In the early stages of Once's instructional content, we represent sounds with symbols in a specialized orthography that helps beginning readers learn letter-sound correspondence more quickly.
+By the middle stages of our program, the specialized orthography is phased out and replaced by the Times New Roman serif font, chosen because it is one of the most common font styles seen in print.
+The specialized orthography helps students learn more quickly the tricky aspects of conventional orthography, like digraphs, vowel teams, -VCe patterns, and derivatives.
+Because the specialized orthography allows students to decode so many words so much earlier, students get to read a host of sentences and stories in which they can practice other reading skills.

-4
+Unit 2Session 4

 In our initial in-person training and our ongoing instructor development through coaching, Once ensures that instructors can produce the accurate sounds required to teach students.
 We teach instructors to attend to differences in the voicing and articulatory gestures of consonants.
 We pay special attention to the distinction between continuous and stop phonemes because those have a significant impact on the ability of students to blend those sounds into whole words.
 In the early stages of our curriculum, we include symbols beneath each sound to indicate whether it's a continuous or stop phoneme in order to help students decode the words.

-5
+Unit 2Session 5

 Explain the organization of the vowel chart.